-- (1) It is important that All persons involved in medical examination, assessment and certification shall ensure that medical confidentiality is respected at all times. - (2) Medical information is of a sensitive nature, and a person who has undergone a medical examination for issuance or renewal of his license has a right to expect that such information is kept confidential and disclosed only to medical officials. - (3) Establishment a separate medical section is, either within the authority or attached to it, Medical confidentiality is best assured when this medical section, where the reports from the medical examiners are received and evaluated, is headed by a physician and has its own staff, - (4) All medical reports and records shall be securely held with accessibility restricted to authorized personnel. - (5) The medical reports including evaluation and sickness report shall be filed by the authority in the electronic format called FLS system which is secured with accessibility restricted to MAS and other authorized personnel, stored for ten (10) years. - (6) Backup separate hard copy file including medical report, and other medical record will be stored for ten (10) years with limited accessibility to MAS and other Authorized personnel. - (7) When justified by operational considerations, the Medical Assessor (MAs) shall determine to what extent pertinent medical information is presented to relevant officials of the Licensing Authority, its own channels of communication, its own filing system.
+- (1) It is important that All persons involved in medical examination, assessment and certification shall ensure that medical confidentiality is respected at all times. - (2) Medical information is of a sensitive nature, and a person who has undergone a medical examination for issuance or renewal of his license has a right to expect that such information is kept confidential and disclosed only to medical officials. - (3) Establishment a separate medical section is, either within the authority or attached to it, Medical confidentiality is best assured when this medical section, where the reports from the medical examiners are received and evaluated, is headed by a physician and has its own staff, - (4) All medical reports and records shall be securely held with accessibility restricted to authorized personnel. - (5) The medical reports including evaluation and sickness report shall be filed by the authority in the electronic format called FLS system which is secured with accessibility restricted to MAS and other authorized personnel, stored for ten (10) years. - (6) When justified by operational considerations, the Medical Assessor (MAs) shall determine to what extent pertinent medical information is presented to relevant officials of the Licensing Authority, its own channels of communication, its own filing system.